greercr02/fvc7fe_DS5111su24_lab_01/README.md

 # DS5111 Lab: Text Processing with Python

 This repository contains code and resources developed for the DS5111 Data Engineering course labs.
 The labs focus on building, automating, and testing Python-based text processing utilities.
-The three main labs include:
+The five main labs include:

 1. Automating file downloads and basic text processing (Week 2)
 2. Implementing core functions for text processing (Week 3)